atom2ueki/mcp-server-ios-simulator/README.md

 ![iOS Simulator Demo](demo/demo1.gif)

-*Demo showing how to boot an iOS simulator using the direct UDID approach*
+*Demo showing how to boot an iOS simulator using Claude AI Desktop*

 ## 🏗️ Architecture